SDS COVID related update

-What new measures is SDS taking to reduce the risk of COVID-19 transmission?
+What measures is SDS taking to reduce the risk of COVID-19 transmission?

 We have always maintained very high standards of cross-infection control in our practice which have been inspected and approved by the Healthcare Regulator - Care Quality Commission (CQC).
-Nevertheless, these measures will be further augmented in light of the latest guidance related to COVID-19.
-Some of these changes will be clearly visible and may seem very familiar to what you have seen lately in the media as well.
+Nevertheless, we have further augmented these in light of the guidance related to COVID-19.
+Some of these changes will be clearly visible and will seem very familiar to what we are all becoming accustomed to.

-In preparation for the resumption of dentistry at SDS, we are already implementing changes and procuring necessary equipment, instruments and materials to keep our patients and staff safe while providing effective and the highest quality treatment to our patients.
+We have conducted research, implemented changes and procured the necessary equipment, instruments and materials to keep our patients and staff safe while providing effective and highest quality treatment to our patients.

-Prior telephone consultation will allow us thorough planning so that you are least inconvenienced on the day of your appointment and minimise waiting times.
-Appointments will be staggered with 30 minute gaps between patients to avoid the crossover of patients and allow sufficient time for additional COVID-19 disinfection measures between patients.
+Appointments will be staggered with 30min gap between patients to allow sufficient time for additional COVID-19 disinfection measures between patients.

 On the day of your appointment, you should not wear any hand or arm jewellery.
 We recommend that you wear a face mask for your travel to the practice.
 Remember to only handle the mask by its ties or ear loops and avoid touching the front of the mask itself.
 You should consider carrying some drinking water with you.
 Regretfully, during this period, we will not be offering any refreshments to our patients.
 We would also highly recommend that you visit the practice alone unless accompanying a child or, a dependent patient.

-If your temperature is normal, we will guide you straight to the surgery upstairs to avoid the use of our waiting room.
-In case we are not ready for you, you will be seated in our large waiting room.
+If your temperature is normal you will be seated in our large waiting room.
 To maintain social distancing, we will be limiting the number of chairs for seating purposes.

 In the clinic, you will find us waiting for you and the clinical staff will be wearing extra personal protection equipment (PPE) during your appointment.
 Therefore, we may not be able to greet you as warmly as we would have done in the past, but underneath the facade we are still the same caring and bubbly team.
 The level of PPE will depend upon the treatment you require and another reason why pre-appointment telephone consultation is necessary.
-You will be asked to wash your hands with warm soapy water or, use a hand sanitiser for 20 seconds, and rinse your mouth with H202 1.5% mouth rinse for 1 minute before being seated in the dental chair.
+You will be asked to wash your hands with warm soapy water before being seated in the dental chair.

 After completion of treatment, we will make your future appointment in the surgery so that you can avoid having to go to the office.
 We will request that you complete any outstanding balances over the phone after your appointment.
 Invoices and receipts will be emailed to you as we endeavour to remain paper-free during this period.